+This course deals with writing professionally for presentations in business, media, and industry, including speechwriting, video-scripting, communication, and slide and multimedia presentations.
+3313 Race, Ethnicity and Communication (3-3-0) Prerequisite: COMM 1304.
 This course explores the inextricable and multidimensional relationship between race and communication.
 Students will understand how to transcend race using communication capital as a means of developing effective interactions.
 Specific attention to the construction of one's own racial/ethnic identity as well as those of other groups.
 Part I of the course will cover various foundations of interracial communication including topics such as language, identity, history, cultural influences, and theories.
 Part II will draw from this foundation and discuss interracial communication in a number of contexts such as in relationships, organizations, and the mass media.
 3314 Research in Communication Studies (3-3-0) Prerequisite: COMM 3320.
+Required for all COMM majors.
 This course will provide students with a research vocabulary and will teach them to evaluate research.
 Quantitative, qualitative, and critical paradigms will be examined.
 Students will conduct original research.
 3315 Small Group Communication (3-3-0) Prerequisite: COMM 1304 or instructor's permission.

 This course will provide students with a comprehensive knowledge of small group communication theories and processes.
-Students will gain the ability to apply conceptual ideas about effective group practices to practical communication situations such as leadership, decision making, conflict management, and teamwork.
+Students will gain the ability to apply conceptual ideas about effective group practices to practical communication situations such as leadership, decisionmaking, conflict management, and teamwork.
 By bridging theoretical readings and discussions with application-based group projects, students will have the opportunity to practice and refine their own understanding of small group communication.
 3316 Sex, Love, and Romance in the Mass Media (3-3-0) Prerequisite: COMM 1302 or COMM 1304 or COMM 2309.
 This course will challenge unrealistic portrayals of sex, love, and romance presented by the mass media through an examination of myths, stereotypes, cognitive behavioral models, and mass media effects.
 3317 Film Analysis (3-3-0) Cross-listed as ART 3315.
 Credit may not be earned for both.
+May be repeated twice for credit if course titles and descriptions differ and content is relevant to concentration.
 Prerequisite: ART 2305 or COMM 2305.

 This course applies the history and terminology from ART/COMM 2305 (Art Appreciation) to the analysis and critique of films representative of various movements and genres.
 3318 Facilitating Public Deliberation (3-3-0) Prerequisite: COMM 1304 or COMM 1306.

 This course emphasizes theory and practice in moderating and recording public forums in a variety of civic settings.
-Deliberation is an approach to politics in which citizens, not just experts or politicians, are involved in public decision making and community problem solving.
+Deliberation is an approach to politics in which citizens, not just experts or politicians, are involved in public decision-making and community problem solving.
 Working with trained facilitators who utilize a wide variety of specific deliberative techniques, citizens come together and consider relevant facts from multiple points of view; converse with one another to think critically about the various options before them; enlarge their perspectives, opinions, and understandings; and ultimately seek to come to some conclusion for action in the form of a reasoned public judgment.

 3319 Communication in Conflict (3-3-0)

 Prerequisite: COMM 1304.